Fine-grained Analysis of Non-parametric Estimation for Pairwise Learning: Introduction

-As an application, we apply our general results to study the generalization bounds of pairwise least squares regression.
-The derived oracle inequality implies that if we can find a suitable hypothesis space with controllable capacity such that the approximation error is small enough, then the desired excess generalization error bounds can be established.
-Our key idea for designing the targeted hypothesis space is to construct a novel structured deep ReLU network as an approximation of the true predictor $f_\rho$ according to the specific anti-symmetric structure of $f_\rho$.
-Then, considering the hypothesis space consisting of the networks with this structure, we develop the excess generalization error bound in the order of $O\big(n^{-\frac{2r}{2r + d}}\big)$, which matches the minimax lower rate (up to a logarithmic term) of least squares regression for pointwise learning.
-Here, $d$ is the dimension of the input space and $r\in\N$ is the smoothness index of the Bayes rule of the pointwise least squares regression.
+As an example, we apply our results to the study of pairwise least squares regression using deep ReLU networks.
+By leveraging our main theorem, we establish minimax-optimal excess population risk bounds of order $O\big(n^{-\frac{2r}{2r + d}}\big)$ for pairwise least squares regression.
+Here, $d$ is the dimension of the input space and $r\in\N$ is the smoothness index of the target function of the pointwise least squares regression.
+Our key idea is to construct a novel structured deep ReLU network that approximates the true predictor $f_\rho$ by exploiting the specific anti-symmetric structure of $f_\rho$, and design the targeted hypothesis space that consisting of the networks with this structure.
+From a practical perspective, we provide a way to build such a structured deep ReLU network, which achieves superior generalization performance compared to standard benchmarks for the pairwise regression problem.
+Experimental results validate the effectiveness and advantages of our approach.
 This application shows that the general oracle inequality greatly helps us explore the generalization performance on a variety of problems that cannot be handled by existing approaches.

-Learning with neural networks is of independent interest.
-The existing works on generalization study with neural networks under non-parametric settings mainly focus on pointwise learning \cite{chui2020realization,han2020depth,schmidt2020nonparametric,zhang2024classification}.
-There are only a few works that pay attention to pairwise learning \cite{HZFZ}.
-Specifically, \cite{HZFZ} studied the ranking problem with deep ReLU networks when the hinge loss is considered and derived the excess risk rate $O\big(n^{-\frac{r(\theta + 1)}{2d + r(\theta+2)}}\big)$, where $r>0$ denotes the smoothness of the target function, and $\theta>0$ is the parameter of noise condition.
-We provide the optimal excess generalization bounds of pairwise learning with deep ReLU neural networks when the least squares loss is considered.
-Another line of work is to study the optimization and generalization performance of neural networks trained by the first-order methods (especially gradient descent and stochastic gradient descent) in both parametric and non-parametric settings \cite{allen2019learning,arora2019exact,ji2019polylogarithmic,kuzborskij2022learning,nitanda2019gradient,taheri2024generalization,wang2023generalization}, with a specific focus in Neural Tangent Kernel regime \cite{jacot2018neural}.